EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-primary-index.md

   ```

 [[info | Secondary indexes information]]
 | Other, secondary, indexes if they will be defined can have duplicates.
-You can have up to 16 additional indexes and the corresponding property types can be uint64_t, uint128_t, uint256_t, double or long double.
+You can have up to 16 additional indexes and the corresponding data member types can be uint64_t, uint128_t, uint256_t, double or long double.

 ### 4. Define A Multi-Index Type Alias